pazner/libCEED/julia/LibCEED.jl/docs/src/Examples.md

 # Examples

-libCEED.jl includes three short examples, which are analogues of the two examples in `libCEED/examples/ceed`.
+LibCEED.jl includes three short examples, which are analogues of the two examples in `libCEED/examples/ceed`.

 These examples are: